ManuelSchenk/crustacea/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This app is built on [Textual](https://textual.textualize.io/), an innovative framework that empowers developers to create modern, interactive, and highly customizable terminal user interfaces.
+This app is built on [Textual](https://textual.textualize.io/), an innovative framework from **Will McGugan** that empowers developers to create modern, interactive, and highly customizable terminal user interfaces.
 Leveraging Python’s asynchronous capabilities and the advanced rendering features of the Rich library, Textual streamlines the development of dynamic, responsive, and visually engaging TUI applications.

 For more information and resources, please refer to the following documentation:
 - [Textual Documentation](https://textual.textualize.io/)